• Home

 The birth of a snowflake begins when a tiny water droplet freezes into a tiny ice crystal.
 This process occurs when the temperature in the atmosphere is below freezing point.
 The ice crystal starts to grow as more water molecules freeze onto its surface.

 As the ice crystal grows, it takes on a hexagonal shape with six branches.
-The shape of the snowflake depends on the temperature and humidity in the atmosphere.
+The shape depends on the temperature and humidity in the atmosphere.
 If the temperature is very cold, the snowflake will have sharp edges and corners.
 If the temperature is warmer, the snowflake will have a rounder shape.

 Journey